 An Interview With St. Francis de Sales About St. Joseph

-St. Francis de Sales, Doctor of the Church, offers his insights about St. Joseph for this Year of St. Joseph.
+St. Francis de Sales, Doctor of the Church, offers his insights about St. Joseph

 St. Francis de Sales did not see a Year of St. Joseph proclaimed during the 17th century in which he lived, but he had quite a bit to share about St. Joseph for Register readers during a recent interview.

 St. Joseph, we know, teaches us much by his actions.
 What does he teach us when the angel tells him to flee to Egypt?

 How we ought to embark on the sea of Divine Providence, without food, without oars, without sails, and, in short, without any sort of provisions; and thus leave all the care of ourselves and of the success of our affairs to our Lord, without reflection, or replies, or any fear whatever of what may happen to us.
 For the angel says merely, “Take the Child and the Mother and fly into Egypt” without telling him either by what road, or what provisions they would have for their journey, or to what part of Egypt, still less who would receive them or how they would be fed while they were there.
 Had not poor St. Joseph reason to make some reply?

 What kind of reply could he have make to an angel?

 Might not St. Joseph have said to the angel: “You tell me to take the Child and the Mother; tell me then, if you please, how I am to feed them on the way? for you well know, my lord, that we have no money.”
 He said nothing like this; he fully trusted that God would provide.
 And so he did, though sparingly, giving them enough to live simply upon, either by the trade of St. Joseph, or even by the alms that were given them…

 Oh! how much he must have felt that distress of which we are speaking, seeing that the angel had not even told him how long he was to remain there!
 He could not establish himself in any permanent home, not knowing when the angel might command him to return.